 In any event, the below online companies and brands have become popular for their topical finasteride products.
 Especially in the US.
 Costs can vary significantly, and most offer monthly subscription plans.
 Note that you can not purchase this prescription product from Amazon.
 Make sure to read online reviews and ratings of these products on Reddit and on hair loss forums before considering a purchase.
 Dosages currently range from 0.25%-0.30%.

-- HairStim (various personalized compounds, including ones with Spironolactone, Resveratrol and Latanoprost).
+- HairStim — Finasteride plus various personalized compounds, including high-dose Minoxidil 6-7%, Spironolactone, Resveratrol and Latanoprost.

-- XYON Health (nanoparticle gel technology).
+- XYON Health — Nanoparticle gel technology.
 Note that this is Dr. Hasson’s new company.
-Make sure to read their article on topical finasteride SiloxysSystem™ gel results.
+Make sure to read their article on the SiloxysSystem™ gel technology.

 The below is a great detailed recent video on topical finasteride dosage versus side effect considerations.